Lesar-UK/brother-print/README.md

-# brother-print for capacitor and ionic.
+# brother-print for Capacitor and Ionic

-Print to a Brother label printer via the Brother SDK using Capacitor and Ionic.
+Easily print to Brother label printers using the Brother SDK, integrated with Capacitor and Ionic.

-At the moment this plugin is a personal use plugin for my own requirements, but feel free to use.
+This plugin was developed for personal use, but feel free to use it if it fits your needs.

-At present it is only compatible with QL-820NWB and QL-810W label printers.
+## Compatibility

-## Things to know
+- iOS only (currently)

-- Currently only supporting iOS at the moment
+- Supports Brother QL-820NWB and QL-810W label printers

-- Currently only prints to QL-820NWB & QL-810W
+## Important Notes

-- If you are using Bluetooth, ensure you include the relevant info.plist values below
+- For **Bluetooth printing**, include the necessary `Info.plist` entries (see below).
-- If you are using Wifi, ensure you include the relevant info.plist values below
+- For **WiFi printing**, include the relevant `Info.plist` entries (see below).

-## Install
+## Installation

 ```bash
 npm install brother-print